djalmaberaldo/programming-challenge/docs/movies.md

 #### Installing requirements
 - It is necessary to have Python installed.
 This can be achieved by following instructions here:  https://www.python.org/downloads/
-- It is higly recommend to have installed PyPA for installing Python packages on command line.
+- It is higly recommended to have installed PyPA for installing Python packages on command line.
 This can be achieved by following instructions here: https://pypi.org/
 - Inside the folder **backend**, there is a requirements.txt file.
 There, you can find all the necessary packages and its versions to run the backend properly.
 A faster installion would be running the command **pip install -r requirements.txt** .

 __Important:__ depending on your system, make sure to use `pip3` and `python3` instead.